Shopping

 -

-Can't adjust temperature remotely
+Can’t adjust the temperature with Connect Technology

 This grill is huge.
 It sounds like hyperbole, but there's no way around the facts.
 Our tests found that this grill has nearly a thousand square inches of grilling area, and that's before you get to the side burner.
 In short, this capacity means that this grill can fit forty burgers.
 For those keeping track of the numbers, that's enough to feed a family of four ten times over.
 It's almost ridiculous.